 Recommendation – Education – Networking

-The DCA holds its annual congress in October each year, to which mainly the European and non-European members of the association are invited, but also other interested parties.
+The DCA holds its annual congress in October each year, to which European and non-European members of the association are invited, but also other interested parties.
 The event takes place over three days with an arrival day and two days of lectures.

 The event always takes place in alternating years in Germany and other European countries.